BradyFU/Video-MME/README.md

   year={2024}
 }

+@article{fu2023mme,
+  title={MME: A Comprehensive Evaluation Benchmark for Multimodal Large Language Models}, author={Fu, Chaoyou and Chen, Peixian and Shen, Yunhang and Qin, Yulei and Zhang, Mengdan and Lin, Xu and Yang, Jinrui and Zheng, Xiawu and Li, Ke and Sun, Xing and others}, journal={arXiv preprint arXiv:2306.13394}, year={2023}
+}

 @article{fu2024mme,
   title={MME-Survey: A Comprehensive Survey on Evaluation of Multimodal LLMs}, author={Fu, Chaoyou and Zhang, Yi-Fan and Yin, Shukang and Li, Bo and Fang, Xinyu and Zhao, Sirui and Duan, Haodong and Sun, Xing and Liu, Ziwei and Wang, Liang and others}, journal={arXiv preprint arXiv:2411.15296}, year={2024}
+}

+@article{zhang2024mme,
+  title={MME-RealWorld: Could Your Multimodal LLM Challenge High-Resolution Real-World Scenarios that are Difficult for Humans?}, author={Zhang, Yi-Fan and Zhang, Huanyu and Tian, Haochen and Fu, Chaoyou and Zhang, Shuangqing and Wu, Junfei and Li, Feng and Wang, Kun and Wen, Qingsong and Zhang, Zhang and others}, journal={arXiv preprint arXiv:2408.13257}, year={2024}
 }
 ```